Have you faced speed problems with your website? Taking much time to load content, images, videos, etc.?

-Keep in mind you do not have to do anything in this step and don’t delete any records that show in the analyzed DNS section.
+Keep in mind that you do not have to do anything in this step and don’t delete any records in the analyzed DNS section.

-Replace Existing Name Server to Cloudflare Name Server
+Replace Existing Name Server with Cloudflare Name Server

 In this step, Cloudflare will prompt you to change your Domain’s current name servers to Cloudflare’s name servers.

-Copy Cloudflare’s unique name servers and open your DNS manager* and replace them with these two Cloudflare’s name servers.
+Copy Cloudflare’s unique name servers and open your DNS manager* and replace them with these two Cloudflare name servers.

 In case you have four name servers on your DNS manager on your Domain registrar website, don’t worry; you need to delete all name servers and add Cloudflare’s two name servers.
 Then hit update, or save whatever shows in your DNS manager.

-When your domain’s DNS is configured with Cloudflare, then on the Cloudflare Dashboard, you can see a success message as on the image below.
+When your domain’s DNS is configured with Cloudflare, then on the Cloudflare Dashboard, you can see a success message as in the image below.